SpenceKonde/ATTinyCore/README.md

 ## Caveats
 * Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible.
 ArduinoAsISP works reliably.
 In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each programming operation.
 This may be due to bugs in USBAsp firmware - See this thread on the Arduino forums for information on updated USBAsp firmware: http://forum.arduino.cc/index.php?topic=363772 (Links to the new firmware are on pages 5-6 of that thread - the beginning is largely a discussion of the inadequacies of the existing firmware)
 * At >4v, the speed of the internal oscillator on 828, 1634 and 841 parts increases significantly - enough that serial (and hence the bootloader) does not work.
 Significant enhancements have been made on this front in 1.4.0; reburning bootloader should sort it out.
 These are further improved in 2.0.0.
 Avoid using 115200 baud and 57600 baud if using the internal oscillator and running an 828, 1634, or x41 at 4V or higher - those speeds are over 2% off due to baud calculation error in the same direction that the clock speed is off.
 * For that matter, don't use 115200 baud or 57600 baud on any classic AVR with a hardware serial port at 8/16 MHz, especially if they or the thing they are communicating with is using an internal oscillator.
-Don't use 115200 without a hardware serial port at all. and either a "USART crystal" as clock source, or a 12 MHz or 20 MHz clock source.
+115200 MHz is a failure prone baud rate at 16 MHz, as 57600 is at 8 MHz as well.
+Those speeds should be used only with a "USART crystal" as clock source, or a 12 MHz or 20 MHz clock source.
 For 8 and 16 MHz with hardware serial, 38400, 76800, and (at 16 MHz) 153600 get much better baud rate accuracy.
 * There is a right and a wrong way to perform a software reset.
   * Unless you are using Optiboot and wish to reset *and* have the bootloader run, do not reset from software via `__asm__ __volatile__ (jmp 0)` - that performs a "dirty reset".
-After a dirty reset, it is expected that all core initialization functions may incorrectly initialize any aspect(s) of core functionality, resulting in failure modes ranging from subtle and confusing to hangs or bootloops.
 Instead, enable the watchdog timer, set to reset the device on timeout, and then enter an infinite loop and wait for the reset 16ms later.
   * Do not attempt to generate a software reset by connecting an I/O pin to reset and driving it low; this is specifically warned about in the datasheet.
   * If using the WDT reset on an Optiboot board, no additional actions are necessary; The bootloader will see that the reset cause was the WDT, assume that it was the thing that generated the reset, turn off the WDT and start the application.
   * If using the WDT reset on a non-optiboot board definition, you must turn it off at the very start of setup() - the chip will reset with the watchdog still running at the minimum timeout.
+  * Dirty resets are a Bad Thing.
+You want to do anything you can to avoid having to generate one, and to avoid accidentally generating one (a dirty reset is the normal result of smashing the stack or a number of other common programming errors - this is responsible most hangs caused by software bugs)
-  * The only time that a dirty reset is acceptable (it is never recommended) is when Optiboot is in use and you need to make the bootloader run from within the app.
+  * The only time that a dirty reset is acceptable (it is never recommended) is when a bootloader is in use and you need to make the bootloader run from within the app. **if you do this you MUST ensure the following**
+    * (Optiboot) Timer1 and the UART (if any) used by the bootloader has been reset to the POR settings (all registers associated with peripheral set to 0).
+    * Interrupts must be disabled.
+    * If the chip is running at a prescaled or tuned clock speed, you must turn off the prescaling (unless chip was bootloaded with 1 MHz optiboot, which is used for 2 and 4 MHz internal on most parts), in which case it must be reset to divide by 8).
+    * You must point the stack pointer to the end of the flash (`SP = RAMEND - 1`).
+    * Failure to observe these precautions will likely result in the bootloader failing to function properly, and possibly leave you in a state where a physical reset button press is required!
+    * Whatever you do, don't try to bring this trick with you onto a modern AVR - there's no reason to do that over there (they finally have a software reset function) and the unintended dirty resets can be far more dangerous than they are here (a necessary tradeoff to get some very nice interrupt-related features).
+On my modern AVR cores (megaTinyCore and DxCore) I actually detect that a dirty reset has happened at the very early stages of the boot process, and fire software reset automatically.
+    * Seriously, don't do this unless you really have your back to the wall and there's just no other way.